harshithdeva/SpendWise/README.md

 The time of inactivity can be configured as per the requirement, but the default settings is 5 minutes.
 The user also will be prompted with a message before session termination so that he can save any unsaved data.

-## Deployment on Google Cloud(GCP)
-- Follow the step by step deployment [process](https://github.com/santos-k/Notes/blob/main/Deploy_Portfolio_on_GCP.md)

-## Contributing
-We welcome contributions to Expense App!
-If you would like to contribute.

 ## License
 Expense App is open-sourced under the MIT license.